2023 Best Linguistics & Literature Bachelor's Degree Schools in Virginia

 After completing their Bachelor's Degree, comparative literature graduates from VCU carry an average student debtload of $23,876.

-Read full report on Linguistics & Comparative Literature at Virginia Commonwealth University
+Full Linguistics & Comparative Literature at Virginia Commonwealth University Report

-Old Dominion University landed the #9 spot in the 2023 rankings for the best bachelor’s degree linguistics and comparative literature programs.
-Located in the city of Norfolk, Old Dominion is a public college with a very large student population.
+Old Dominion University came in at #9 in this year’s edition of the Best Linguistics & Literature Bachelor’s Degree Schools in Virginia ranking.
+Located in the midsize city of Norfolk, Old Dominion is a public school with a fairly large student population.

 After completing their Bachelor's Degree, comparative literature graduates from Old Dominion carry an average student debtload of $25,522.